-The theme for the Summer Residential Governor’s School for Mathematics, Science, and Technology at Lynchburg College is a quote from Marie Curie: “Nothing in life is to be feared.
+The theme for the Summer Residential Governor’s School for Mathematics, Science, and Technology at University of Lynchburg is a quote from Marie Curie: “Nothing in life is to be feared.
 It is only to be understood.”

 Accordingly, we will challenge each student to learn a substantial amount about a particular area in mathematics, science, and/or technology at the same time that we illustrate the ever-increasing interdisciplinary nature of modern science, mathematics, and engineering.